-Many people are financially squeezed--living paycheck to paycheck--and may seek the temporary financial help of a short-term Internet loan to pay for such things as a car repair, utilities, groceries, etc. Internet lenders may offer easy credit, but this credit comes with a hefty price tag and often leaves a rash of problems in its wake.
+Many people are financially squeezed—living paycheck to paycheck—and may seek the temporary financial help of a short-term Internet loan to pay for such things as a car repair, utilities, and groceries.
+Internet lenders may offer easy credit, but this credit comes with a hefty price tag and often leaves a rash of problems in its wake.
 In addition to charging extremely high fees or rates of interest, many of these lenders are not licensed to do business in Minnesota.
 Providing your personal information to such unlicensed entities over the Internet could lead to unauthorized withdrawals from your bank account, identity theft, or phony collection scams perpetrated by international crime rings.

-The Attorney General’s Office has recently filed lawsuits against eight Internet lenders that made loans to cash-strapped Minnesota borrowers that were marketed as providing “cash between paydays,” but that contained unlawfully high annual interest rates of up to 782% percent and that were often illegally extended from paycheck to paycheck, trapping the borrower in a cycle of expensive debt.
+The Attorney General’s Office has filed lawsuits against numerous Internet lenders that made loans to cash-strapped Minnesota borrowers that were marketed as providing “cash between paydays,” but that contained unlawfully high annual interest rates of up to 782 percent and that were often illegally extended from paycheck to paycheck, trapping the borrower in a cycle of expensive debt.
 The loans are often called “payday loans.”

 Numerous short-term or payday loan websites operate on the Internet.
-A customer generally types in their personal information, including their Social Security and bank account numbers, and the loan may be deposited into their bank account within hours.
-Although the quick cash promised by these loans may sound attractive, consumers should make sure that they know what costs they are agreeing to pay signing up for such loans.
+A customer generally types in his or her personal information, including Social Security and bank account numbers, and the loan may be deposited into their bank account within hours.
+Although the quick cash promised by these loans may sound attractive, consumers should make sure that they know what costs they are agreeing to pay when signing up for such loans.
 They should also make sure the lender is licensed with the State of Minnesota.
 Minnesota law caps the amount of fees that can be charged on payday loans.
-If a payday loan is less than $350, Minnesota rates are capped on a sliding scale as follows:
+Some Internet payday lenders try to evade state interest rate and licensing laws by getting licenses in states without meaningful restrictions, by operating without state licenses at all, or by setting up operations outside of the country or under American Indian tribal authority, and claiming that the loans are subject to the laws of the home country or tribe.
+Minnesota law, however, makes clear that online payday lenders that lend money to Minnesota borrowers are subject to the requirements of Minnesota law, even if the lender is physically located in another state.
+If a payday loan is $350 or less, Minnesota rates are capped on a sliding scale as follows:

-For loans between $350 and $1,000, payday lenders cannot charge more than 33% annual interest plus a $25 fee.
+For loans between $350.01 and $1,000, payday lenders cannot charge more than 33 percent annual interest plus a $25 fee.
 Minnesotans should not obtain payday loans that do not meet these fee caps.

 Payday lenders must be licensed with the State of Minnesota.
 Minnesota’s payday loan statute provides certain protections to Minnesota consumers.
 All payday lenders, including Internet payday lenders that make loans to Minnesota residents, must comply with its provisions, including its licensure provisions and rate caps.

-The Attorney General’s Office warns Minnesotans against taking out loans over the Internet from unlicensed lenders, having seen a growing list of complaints to the office from consumers who have done business with such companies.
+The Attorney General’s Office warns Minnesotans against taking out loans over the Internet from unlicensed lenders, as it has seen a growing list of complaints to the Office from consumers who have done business with such companies.
 Consumers who have taken out or even just explored the option of short term loans from unlicensed Internet companies have experienced the following types of problems:

 - High interest rates.
 Minnesota law caps the interest that licensed lenders may charge.
 Unlicensed Internet payday lenders regularly violate these caps, charging annual interest rates of up to 782 percent.

 - Auto-extensions.
-A 2009 Minnesota law prohibits a short-term lender from extending payday loans of less than $350 for over 30 days and from using the proceeds of one payday loan to pay off another.
+Minnesota law prohibits a short-term lender from extending payday loans of $350 or less for over 30 days and from using the proceeds of one payday loan to pay off another.
 Online lenders routinely violate these laws by either extending the loan and withdrawing only interest charges or by “rolling over” the loan, paying off the old loan with the proceeds from the new loan.
-These practices can turn a payday loan--advertised as a short-term financial fix--into a long-term financial nightmare where borrowers pay far more in interest than they intended to borrow.
+These practices can turn a payday loan—advertised as a short-term financial fix—into a long-term financial nightmare where borrowers pay far more in interest than they intended to borrow.

 - Unauthorized withdrawals.
 When consumers take out an online loan, they must provide their banking and personal information.
 Some consumers report that unlicensed lenders made unauthorized withdrawals from their accounts, sometimes of hundreds of dollars.